medard2505/Entropy-Based-Byte-Patching-for-SMILES-Data-Using-SMiBPT-Transformer-Models/README.md

 This pretrains SMiBPT on untruncated SMILES/DeepSMILES using entropy-aware masking and byte patching.
 By default, it logs loss, accuracy, and entropy dynamics per epoch.

+If you would like to request access to the pre-training dataset, please contact us: `medardedmund25@chungbuk.ac.kr`

 ---

 ## 🧪 Fine-Tuning on Downstream Tasks